sgelernter/synthgarden/README.md

 ## Functionalities
 ### Backend
 The backend employs Mongoose as an Object Data Modeling (ODM) Library for MongoDB's document-based NoSQL database to make storage more flexible.
-Controllers and routes were created using mongoose to fetch data from the frontend via user interactions.
+Models and validations were created using Mongoose and HTTP requests were handled by Express to retrieve information for the frontend.
 ```js
     router.post('/',
     passport.authenticate("jwt", { session: false }),